How does this medication work? What will it do for me?

 In rare cases, the full effect of budesonide therapy will not be reached until after 2 weeks of treatment.
 Treatment of seasonal rhinitis should, if possible, start before exposure to allergens.

-To make sure that you're getting the proper amount and effects of the medication, you should ask your health care professional to tell you how to use this nasal spray.
+To make sure that you're getting the proper amount and effects of the medication, you should ask your health care professional to explain how to use this nasal spray correctly.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.